 Making Memorable Music Takes Time

-If you’re hoping to get to the end of this post and have the ability to make a memorable song straight after, then I’ve got some bad news for you.
+If you’re hoping to get to the end of this post and have the ability to make a catchy song straight after, then I’ve got some bad news for you.

 Making memorable music takes time and effort.